-According to Research2Guidance research, which analyzed 2,400 mobile healthcare providers, the average cost of launching a mobile healthcare application is approximately $425,000.
+According to Research2Guidance research, which analyzed 2,400 mobile healthcare providers, the average cost of healthcare application development is approximately $425,000.
 Only 47% goes directly to development.
 The rest is marketing, licensing, administrative costs, etc. Thus, about 36% of all suppliers spent less than $25,000 on developing their mobile applications, while only 12% had a budget exceeding $500,000.
 At the same time, the chances of success correlate with the size of the budget: the larger it is, the greater the likelihood of success.

 The table below illustrates the range of costs to build an app with a timeline accordingly: